CT Scan imaging.

 Most patients are able to return to normal activities immediately following the scan.
 If you receive the I.V. contrast material, you should drink plenty of fluids the next few days.
-If you are diabetic and taking a form of Metformin, you will be given specific instructions on how to take your medication before and after the CT scan.

 CT Scans can be up to 100 times more sensitive than regular X-RAYS

 CT is a quick and pain free procedure

 Women should always inform their doctor if there is any possibility that they are pregnant